NENUKORAH/School_District_Analysis./README.md

 ### Scores by school type

-The average math score, average reading score, percentage of student passing math, percentage of student passing reading, the overall passing percentage of school type "Charter" dropped as can be seen in the screenshots.
+The average math score, percentage of student passing math, percentage of student passing reading, the overall passing percentage of school type "Charter" dropped as can be seen in the screenshots.

+The average reading score increased slightly.

+This is as a result of the changes we made to the Thomas High School data.

+It is imortant to note that when we present this information to the nearest tenths, the changes cannot be seen or can be classified as insignificant.

 This is as a result of the changes we made to the Thomas High School data.